Reviewed by: Fibe Research Team

 Many companies, banks, financial institutions and merchants use ECS and NACH to receive and make payments.
 These options also allow automatic deduction from your bank account.
 While both have similar functions, knowing the difference between NACH and ECS will help you know which one to choose at the right time.

-Read on to know what ECS and NACH are, how they work, their differences and more.
+Read on to know NACH ECS meaning, NACH ECS full form, how they work, their differences and more.

 Electronic Clearing Service or ECS is a fund transfer facility launched by the RBI that makes it easier to send and receive funds.
 There are two types of Electronic Clearing Services (ECS) transactions: